setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 # Feedback Request

-I would greatly appreciate your feedback:
+The idea is still quite abstract, but I would greatly appreciate your feedback:

 - Does this project align with ASF's ecosystem and goals?
 - Would anyone be interested in collaborating?